 [PRNSC] controls sediment organic matter concentrations that accumulate in the first-order SOD algorithm are output to the snapshot file.
 [SEDCI] specifies the initial “concentration(s)” for the 1st order sediment compartment and its behavior is exactly the same as for setting the initial concentrations of any of the water column state variables, except that it is in units of mass per surface area or g/m2.
 Just as the algae are modeled as a dry weight of organic matter, the sediment concentration is also a dry weight of organic matter per bottom surface area.

 The initial concentrations of Sediment-P, Sediment-N, and Sediment-C are based on the initial sediment concentration multiplied by the appropriate initial stoichiometric coefficient, [ORGP], [ORGN], and [ORGC], respectively.
 These nutrient ratios then are dynamically computed as organic matter accumulates and decays in the sediments.
 [SEDDK] specifies the sediment decay rate and should be somewhat less than the labile POM decay rate.
 [SEDS] is the velocity at which sediments that accumulate on each layer are settling or moving toward the bottom of the channel.
-In many systems turbulence tends to stir up and re-settle the sediments at lower and lower levels in the channel cross-section.
+In many systems, turbulence tends to stir up and re-settle the sediments at lower and lower levels in the channel cross-section.
 In an earlier version (V3.2), the settling velocity of POM [POMS] was used to focus sediments toward the bottom.
 [FSOD] is multiplied by the SOD rates for each segment to determine the actual SOD rate.
-This is an easy methods to adjust all SOD values without changing them for each segment.
+This is an easy method to adjust all SOD values without changing them for each segment.
 [FSED] is multiplied by the initial sediment concentration given either through the LPR, VPR or w2_con.npt (or w2_con.csv) files.
 This allows the model user to adjust the initial condition of all model cells for the first order model.
 [SEDBR] is the sediment burial rate.
 This allows sediments to effectively be bound and unavailable for further decay.

 [DYNSEDK] allows the user to compute dynamically the sediment decay rate in the first order sediment model based on the organics that are deposited into the 1st order sediment compartment.
 If [DYNSEDK] is OFF, then the value of the maximum decay rate is [SEDDK].
 It is then adjusted according to temperature.
-If [DYNSEDK] is turned ON, then the maximum sediment decay rate is computed based on the weighted mass average of the decay rates of material which has settled and the amount that is already residing in the sediments every time step for which kinetics are computed or updated.
+If [DYNSEDK] is turned ON, then the maximum sediment decay rate is computed-based on the weighted mass average of the decay rates of material that has settled and the amount that already resides in the sediments every time step for which kinetics are computed or updated.